FISHARMNIC/C-compiler/README.md

 # C-compiler
-A bare-bones C compiler built with nodeJS
+A bare-bones C compiler built in Javascript
 Compiles into GNU assembly and ran independently on a virtual machine
 Note that NodeJS v16 is needed along with xxoriso, GNU binutils, and QEMU